Spring is on the way out and the Jacarandas are putting down their carpets, heralding the change of season.

 late in the afternoon, and keep the area clean of plant debris that may carry the spores.
 Also try Yates Fungus Gun or OCP’s Eco-fungicide.

 Watch out for powdery mildew during high humidity.

 Potted Garden Workshop this Tuesday at Brookfield Garden Centre

 Brisbane members, don't miss out.
 This informative class by Claire Bickle is expected to fill up quickly, so book your place now.
 Remember, Garden Clinic members are invited to one free garden class each year.

 Potted courtyard or balcony gardens are less forgiving than suburban gardens.
 A big garden can ramble a bit.
-But in a small garden everything is on show, all the time.
+But in a small garden everything is on show,

 In this Garden Clinic summer class you will gain new inspiration and a fresh eye to go about decorating your potted garden.